 How to choose the right Jira chatbot platform

-When you start looking at third-party options, it’s easy to get overwhelmed by feature lists.
-To keep it simple, focus on what will give you the most practical value and help you reach your automation goals.
+When you start looking at third-party options to enhance your Jira experience, focus on what will give you the most practical value and help you reach your goals.

 Key features to look for

-Broad integrations: Make sure the platform you pick can connect to more than just Jira and Confluence.
-Look for easy, one-click integrations with all your tools, including Google Drive, Notion, Slack, and other helpdesks like Zendesk.
-This gives your bot access to all the information it needs to be genuinely helpful.
+• Broad integrations: Ensure the platform you pick can connect to more than just Jira and Confluence.
+Look for easy integrations with all your tools, including Google Drive, Notion, and Slack.
+This gives your bot a comprehensive view of the information it needs to be helpful.

-Customizable workflows: The bot shouldn't be a mystery.
-You need control over what kinds of tickets it handles, when it should pass a ticket to a human, and what actions it can take, like adding a label, changing a priority, or calling an external service.
+• Customizable workflows: You should have control over what kinds of tickets are handled, when a ticket is passed to a human, and what actions can be taken within Jira, like adding labels or changing priority levels.

-eesel AI was designed specifically to get around the problems you find in chatbots that are stuck in one system.
-While it has a deep Jira integration, its real strength is its ability to connect to everything else.
+eesel AI was designed to complement robust systems like Jira.
+While it has a deep Jira integration, its strength lies in its ability to connect to everything else in your tech stack.

-Connect your entire company brain: With eesel AI, you can connect Jira, Confluence, Google Docs, PDFs, and even past conversations from helpdesks like Zendesk or [REDACTED].
-Our AI learns from all your trusted sources, so it can give answers with much better context than a tool stuck in a single knowledge base.
+• Connect your entire company brain: With eesel AI, you can connect Jira, Confluence, Google Docs, PDFs, and even past conversations from helpdesks like Zendesk or other support platforms.
+Our AI learns from all your trusted sources to provide context-rich answers.

-Deploy with confidence: Our simulation feature is a big differentiator.
-Before you even turn the bot on, you can run it against thousands of your past Jira tickets to get an exact forecast of how it will perform.
-You’ll see precisely which questions it can handle and where you might have gaps in your knowledge.
-No more guessing games.
+• Deploy with confidence: Our simulation feature is a key differentiator.
+Before you go live, you can run it against thousands of your past Jira tickets to forecast how it will perform.
+You’ll see precisely which questions it can handle and where you might have gaps in your documentation.

-Full automation suite: eesel AI is more than just a Q&A bot for Jira.
-It’s a full automation layer for your service desk.
+• Full automation suite: eesel AI is more than just a Q&A bot for Jira; it's a full automation layer that enhances your service desk.

 A video from our Jira chatbot guide explaining how to set up and use a Jira chatbot for workflow automation.